 The scholarship program, “Step-Up to Physical Science and Engineering at Randolph College (SUPER),” will build on Randolph’s SUPER College Transition Program, a two-week, intensive, three-credit course that begins before first-years arrive on campus.
-The Summer Transition Program cost of $500 includes 3 credits, room, board, field trip costs, and supplies, and scholarships are available toward this, also.
-The 2013 Summer Program (required of all SUPER participants) will run from August 14 to August 26.
+The Summer Transition Program cost of $1750 includes 3 credits, room, board, field trip costs, and supplies, and scholarships are available toward this cost, also.
+The 2014 Summer Program (required of all SUPER participants) will run from approximately August 13 to August 26.

 As well as other aid and scholarships you are eligible for, some participants in the SUPER program will receive four-year scholarships to Randolph College worth up to $6,000 annually.

 In addition to the Summer Program, all SUPER scholars will participate in specially tailored mentoring, academic support services, and career guidance activities.
-The four-year scholarship recipients must participate in SUPER and major in science or mathematics.
+SUPER scholars must participate in all aspects of the SUPER program and must major in science or mathematics.
 The NSF-funded portion of the scholarships will be in addition to the students’ other financial aid packages.

 Twenty-four students will be chosen to participate in the SUPER program.
 Students will be chosen based on merit, eligibility, and an application process.

 To be eligible to apply for the SUPER Program and the chance for a scholarship, a high school senior or transfer student with first year standing...

 In order to be eligible to receive an offer of the scholarship, as soon as possible and with a deadline of March 1, the student

 Eligibility requirements will continue throughout the four years of College including participation in beneficial program activities, GPA minimum, and choice of major.